simona-wang/negotiation_arena/README.md

 The final analysis notebook does not regenerate the LLM outputs.
 Instead, it loads the generated CSV files from `results/` and performs the analysis from there.

-### Model choices
+### Model Choices

-Different Llama-family models were used depending on the computational requirements of each experiment.
+Different language models were deployed depending on the computational and architectural requirements of each experimental pipeline:

-#### Llama3 with Ollama

-The controlled negotiation experiments were run with `llama3` through Ollama.
-This setup was used for the explicit-acceptance and compatibility-based evaluation experiments because Llama3 provided better instruction-following ability and more stable negotiation text than smaller models.

-The controlled experiments investigate how the same negotiation setting changes depending on the rule used to define agreement:

-- **Explicit acceptance only**: a run is classified as `Agreement` only if the model explicitly produces an acceptance decision.
-- **Compatibility-based evaluator**: a run is classified as `Agreement` if the environment detects an offer compatible with both agents’ constraints.

-These experiments were used to show that LLM negotiation outcomes are highly sensitive to the evaluation rule.

-#### Llama3.2 3B with Ollama

-The utility-based multi-issue experiment was run with `llama3.2:3b` through Ollama.
-This model was chosen because the full utility-based experiment was computationally heavier: agents had to negotiate complete contract packages across multiple issues, and each proposed package had to be parsed and evaluated through private utility tables.

-A larger Llama3 model was tested, but generation time was too high for the available Colab runtime.
-Therefore, `llama3.2:3b` was used as a practical compromise between model quality and runtime feasibility.

-The utility-based experiment evaluates whether explicit acceptance corresponds to a mutually beneficial agreement.
-It uses the following contract issues:

-- job description;
-- salary;
-- working hours;
-- pension fund;
-- leased car;
-- promotion possibilities.

-Each proposed package is scored using candidate and employer utility tables.

-#### TinyLlama for the human-seeded experiment

-The human-seeded continuation experiment was run with TinyLlama through Hugging Face Transformers.
-This was used because the experiment required many dialogue continuations starting from real Negochat contexts, and TinyLlama was lightweight enough to run efficiently in Colab.

-The purpose of this experiment is not to compare model quality directly with Llama3.
-Instead, it tests whether a small LLM can continue a real negotiation trajectory from a Negochat dialogue act.
-The experiment is therefore used mainly for dialogue continuation, outcome-level comparison, and dialogue-act behavior.
+* **Llama3 (Ollama)**: Deployed for the controlled negotiation experiments (*Explicit Acceptance* vs. *Compatibility*).
+It was selected for its superior instruction-following abilities and text stability across iterative, multi-turn interactions.
+* **Llama3.2 3B (Ollama)**: Deployed for the utility-based multi-issue experiment.
+It provided a practical compromise between generation quality and runtime speed on Google Colab, successfully managing the workload of negotiating complete 6-issue contract packages evaluated against private utility tables.
+* **TinyLlama (Hugging Face)**: Used for the human-seeded continuation experiment.
+Its lightweight architecture allowed for the efficient simulation of multiple dialogue continuations starting directly from real Negochat conversational contexts without hitting hardware constraints.

 ### Stored result files